| Index Funds | Rental Property | |

 Build a portfolio with both if: You're optimizing for after-tax, risk-adjusted, long-term returns.
 You have the capital and income to support both.
 You want the diversification benefits of uncorrelated asset classes.

-The better question isn't "stocks or real estate?"
+The better question isn't "real estate vs stock market?"
 It's "what allocation across both optimizes my after-tax, long-term returns?"
 For most high-income investors with a 10+ year horizon, the answer includes both in some proportion.
 The framework is proven.
 The question is how to apply it to your situation.

 Examples, projections, and financial figures in this article are illustrative.
 Actual results vary based on property, market, financing, and individual circumstances.
 This is educational content, not financial or tax advice.